Salesforce shares drop on slowest revenue growth in more than 10 years

 By Samrhitha A

-June 1 (Reuters) - Salesforce Inc CRM.N fell 5% on Thursday after reporting quarterly revenue that increased at its slowest pace since 2010, with companies cutting back spending on cloud-based software offerings.
+June 1 (Reuters) - Salesforce Inc CRM.N fell about 7% on Thursday after reporting quarterly revenue that increased at its slowest pace since 2010, with companies cutting back spending on cloud-based software offerings.

-The enterprise software maker was set to shed nearly $12 billion in market value, based on its premarket share price of $211.39.
+The enterprise software maker was set to shed nearly $14 billion in market value, based on its share price of $208.40.
 The stock has risen nearly 69% this year, as of last close, making it the fourth-highest gainer in the S&P 500 index.

 Salesforce on Wednesday posted its smallest rise in quarterly revenue in 13 years and predicted a further slowdown ahead, blaming an uncertain U.S. economy and weaker demand from financial services and tech companies.